nitin25J/RESQ-AI/README.md

                     v
               Human Response

-The focus is not simply on generating an AI response, but on coordinating multiple emergency-response actions around the user's situation.

-Safety Disclaimer
+## Safety Disclaimer

 RESQ AI is an experimental and assistive emergency-response system.

 It is not a substitute for:

-Doctors
+- Doctors

-Paramedics
+- Paramedics

-Ambulances
+- Ambulances

-Hospitals
+- Hospitals

-Emergency services
+- Emergency services

 AI-generated information may be incomplete or incorrect.

 For a real emergency, contact the appropriate emergency services immediately.

-Project
+## Project

 Project: RESQ AI
 Category: AI / Healthcare Technology / Emergency Response